RobertCram/shf-project/README.md

 ```shell
 $ bundle exec rake shf:db_recreate
 ```
-The rake task `shf:db_recreate` recreates the development DB, creates the application schema, loads foundation data table (e.g. list of Swedish counties) and then runs seed.db to populate the DB with data for development.
+The rake task `shf:db_recreate` creates or recreates the development and test DBs, creates the application schema, loads foundation data table (e.g. list of Swedish counties) and then runs seed.db to populate the DB with data for development.